 Act 20:26-31 Wherefore I take you to record this day, that I am pure from the blood of all men.
 (27) For I have not shunned to declare unto you all the counsel of God.
 (28) Take heed therefore unto yourselves, and to all the flock, over the which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood.
 (29) For I know this, that after my departing shall grievous wolves enter in among you, not sparing the flock.
 (30) Also of your own selves shall men arise, speaking perverse things, to draw away disciples after them.
 (31) Therefore watch, and remember, that by the space of three years I ceased not to warn every one night and day with tears.

 He told them that this would be the last time he would see them and that his hands were clean of their blood.
-That was a major component of the ministry.
-We see that in all the epistles.
-This is true of all of the apostles.
-Jude, Peter, John, Paul – their writings are full of warnings about certain kind of people and certain kinds of ministries that have counterfeits and what their destination and motives are.
+He warned each of them individually, day and night for three years with tears!
+Obviously these kinds of warnings were a major component of the ministry.
+We see them in all the epistles.
+Jude, Peter, John, Paul – their writings are full of warnings about certain kind of people and certain kinds of ministries, their motivations and their destinations.
 We are told again and again to mark, avoid, run, flee, turn from, avoid, not have fellowship and to separate ourselves from them.
 Here in Philippians 3 he is saying, “beware the dogs.
 Beware the evil workers.
 Beware the concision.”

 Dogs are unclean animals in the scripture.
 They devour.
 They are known by their ravenous devouring.
 Jesus said that you should not give that which is holy to the dogs (Matthew 7:8).
 They are dirty and the way they eat their food is to just eat anything indiscriminately.
 They eat unclean things in an unclean way.
 Dogs barely digest their food, they just “wolf” it down!
 It just goes right through their system.
 The Bible makes a distinction between clean and unclean animals, and it had very much to do with how they digested food.
 The ones that were “Clean” often had multiple stomachs and would digest, regurgitate, chew, digest their food again and again to get every last drop of nutrient from it.
 Leviticus calls this “Chewing the cud” (Leviticus 11:3).
 Animals that did not “chew the cud” were unclean.

 Finally, he says, “beware the concision.”
 At this time that was the circumcision party.
-There was a mix of Jews.
+There was a mix of people still wrapped up in the culture of Judaism.
 Some were false brethren.
 Some were Judaizing pharisees that believed that Jesus was at least the King.
 Perhaps they thought James should be the next in line to the throne.
 They are not real brothers but zealots for the kingdom (Zionists).
-There are also legalistic Christians who believed they were justified by faith but try to live by the law and perfect themselves according to the flesh for sanctification (Gal 3:1-4).
-The Galatians, if they were to continue down that road of falling from grace, Paul would have been warning other churches about them saying “beware the concision.”
+There were also legalistic Christians who believed they were justified by faith but tried to live by the law and perfect themselves according to the flesh for sanctification (Gal 3:1-4).
+If the Galatians were to continue down that road of falling from grace, Paul would have been warning other churches about them saying “beware the concision.”
 You do not ever want to be one of the people that God has to have Paul warn others about because of your teaching!
 In contrast, there is the “true circumcision.”

 Php 3:3 For we are the circumcision, which worship God in the spirit, and rejoice in Christ Jesus, and have no confidence in the flesh.

 We are the true circumcision, in contrast to the concision made by hands.
 We worship God in Spirit, rejoice in Christ Jesus and have no confidence in the flesh.
 What is the principle behind circumcision?
 When it is first presented it the Bible, it was presented as a covenant to Abraham after he had Ishmael (Gen 17:10).
-He had gone into Hagar to produce Ishmael in order to attempt to “help” God fulfill His own promise (Gen 16:15).
+Ishmael represents Abraham’s attempt int the flesh to “help God” fulfill His Purpose.
+He had gone into Hagar to produce Ishmael (Gen 16:15).
 God had promised him and his wife, Sarah a seed (Gen 12:7; 13:15; 15:5).
 But Sarah’s womb was barren, and Abraham was old (Gen 11:3).
 He thought, “there is no way this is going to happen.”
 So, Sarah said, “Go into Hagar” her bondmaid (Gen 16:1-4).
-This produced Ishmael.
+The result was Ishmael.

 According to Galatians, this whole story is a picture or an allegory of law righteousness – believing God’s promise but attempting to perfect yourself according to the flesh and “help God” (Gal 4:21-29).
 This produces “children of the flesh” who become persecutors of the “children of promise” and that is exactly what happened in Abraham’s household.
 Hagar and Ishmael eventually persecuted Sarah and Isaac and had to be kicked out of the house (Gen 21:10).
 Hagar really thought Ishmael should be the heir, but he was not qualified because he was the son of the bondwoman.

 After having Ishmael, Abraham experienced 13 years of silence from God where he was basically “backslidden” trying to raise Ishmael as the heir even though he was illegitimate.
 When God appeared to him again, Abraham said “oh that Ishmael may live before you!”
 (Gen 17:8).
 God responded, “no, you’re going to have a seed through Sarah.”
 He elaborated on the promise and did not acknowledge Ishmael (Gen 17:9).
-This is the context for God giving Abraham the covenant of circumcision in Genesis 17.
+This is the context of the covenant of circumcision in Genesis 17.

 Gen 15:5-6 And he brought him forth abroad, and said, Look now toward heaven, and tell the stars, if thou be able to number them: and he said unto him, So shall thy seed be.
 (6) And he believed in the LORD; and he counted it to him for righteousness.

 I have been on a spiritual mission before to “help God” and it ruined my first marriage.
 It produces strife.
 The flesh produces strife.
-The wisdom that comes from below is “earthly, sensual and demonic” and the natural strength has the law of sin in it.
-So, the good I would do when I try to do it, the evil is present with me (Rom 7:21) and stirs up all manner of sin in my members which impacts my household.
+The wisdom that comes from below is “earthly, sensual and demonic” (James 3:15) and the natural strength has the law of sin in it.
+So, I find that when I would do good, evil is present with me (Rom 7:21).
+I discover all manner of sin in my members being stirred up in my very effort to do “good” in a legalistic way, and this impacts everyone around me.
 Sarah was being persecuted because she was barren.
 Hagar was gaining ascendency and should have been a servant.
 Ishmael was illegitimate.
 Abraham was out of fellowship yet trying to raise the seed as the heir.
-Circumcision cuts all of that off!
+This mess came from a “Good intention” to help God!
+Circumcision “cut” all of that off!

 It was not until that night that he wrestled with the angel and became the real “Israel of God.”
 He entered his rest.
 That is what Paul is saying in Galatians, where he says, “neither circumcision nor uncircumcision matters but a new creation.”
 This is the Israel of God.
 We walk according to this rule.
 The old creation ended at the cross.
 Now we are in Christ and Christ is in us.
 That’s the transformation and the reality of the true circumcision, not a cutting off of the flesh with hands but the circumcision of the heart to realize that righteousness of faith is given to the person who works not but believes on Him that justifies the ungodly (Rom 4:5).